Dreckr/Worker/README.md

 Tips
 ----
 * A Task may return a Future.
 The Worker will wait until this Future is completed and will return its result.
-* If you have perform many iterations of an operation, you can batch it into tasks and run them concurrently.
+* If you have to perform many iterations of an operation, you can batch it into tasks and run them concurrently.
-* Running tasks in other isolates involves in copying the task object to the other isolate.
+* Running tasks in other isolates involves copying the task object to the other isolate.
 Keep your task thin.